SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Problem Formulation

-In existing data selection algorithms, $\bm{\phi}$ is commonly either weights of the pre-trained target model or a target model that has been fully trained on the dataset \new{\( D_\text{train} \)} with parameters \new{\( \hat{\bm{\theta}} = \arg\min_{\bm{\theta}} \mathcal{L}(\bm{\theta}, D_\text{train} )\)}. \new{However, as evidenced by \cref{fig:embed}, representations generated by either the pretrained or the fine-tuned model may not always be good enough for data in specialized domains that involve a data distribution shift towards unique notations and terminologies.}
+In existing data selection algorithms, $\bm{\phi}$ is commonly either weights of the pre-trained target model or a target model that has been fully trained on the dataset \( D_\text{train} \).
+However, as evidenced by \cref{fig:embed}, representations generated by the pretrained model may not always be good enough for data selection in specialized domains, and fine-tuning the target model significantly increases the computational cost of data selection.